RocketChat/docs-old/3. Installation/2. PaaS Deployments/Heroku/README.md

 Rocket.Chat should now be running.

-### Got Problems?
+### Got Problems

-* Set the repository as the buildpack URL:
+- Set the repository as the buildpack URL:

 ```
 heroku buildpacks:set https://github.com/AdmitHub/meteor-buildpack-horse.git
 ```

-* Then try again
+- Then try again

 ```
 git push heroku master
 ```

-* Still got problems, please raise an issue.
+- Still got problems, please raise an issue.

 ### Caveats

-* To add any service to an app, even if it is free, you will need to register a valid credit card with Heroku.
+- To add any service to an app, even if it is free, you will need to register a valid credit card with Heroku.
 Rocket.Chat needs both mongolab and logenteries services.
-* Heroku (actually CloudFoundry) uses custom buildpacks to stage applications.
+- Heroku (actually CloudFoundry) uses custom buildpacks to stage applications.
 The buildpack used by Rocket.Chat can take a very long time to build - since it needs to download Meteor and build the server image every time.
-* You *must*  set the ROOT_URL environment variable, as shown above, otherwise the server side will crash.
+- You *must*  set the ROOT_URL environment variable, as shown above, otherwise the server side will crash.
-* Note mongolab's free sandbox plan does not support oplog tailing - check other plans if you need oplog.
+- Note mongolab's free sandbox plan does not support oplog tailing - check other plans if you need oplog.
-* If you are scaling to multi-dynos on Heroku, and you have clients/customers still using older browsers that do not support WebSocket, you need to be mindful of sticky session support (BETA) on Heroku - see [sticky sessions on Heroku](https://devcenter.heroku.com/articles/session-affinity).
+- If you are scaling to multi-dynos on Heroku, and you have clients/customers still using older browsers that do not support WebSocket, you need to be mindful of sticky session support (BETA) on Heroku - see [sticky sessions on Heroku](https://devcenter.heroku.com/articles/session-affinity).